sagecodes/Model-Serving-Monitoring-with-BentoML-WhyLabs/README.md

 # 🍱 Monitor ML Models Managed and Served with BentoML

-BentoML is an open-source framework that provides a model registry for versioning ML models and a model serving platform for deploying models to production with support for most major machine learning frameworks, such as scikit-learn, PyTorch, Tensorflow, Keras, XGBoost, and more.
+[BentoML](https://github.com/bentoml/BentoML) is an open-source framework that provides a model registry for versioning ML models and a model serving platform for deploying models to production with support for most major machine learning frameworks, such as scikit-learn, PyTorch, Tensorflow, Keras, XGBoost, and more.

-whylogs can easily integrate with BentoML machine learning projects to perform data and ML monitoring in real-time.
+[whylogs](https://github.com/whylabs/whylogs) is an open-source Python library that provides a data profiling tool for monitoring data and ML models in production.

+Both tools are flexible and can be used together to build and monitor AI applications!

-## 📙 Example Overview:
+#### 🛠️ Workshop Example Overview:

 This example shows how to write whylogs data profiles to the [WhyLabs](https://whylabs.ai/) platform for monitoring a machine learning model with BentoML and scikit-learn.